The Long Range Planning section of the Planning Division coordinates the following activities:

 Stadium Village Master Plan

-The Stadium Village area is a subdistrict of The Cairns Master Plan.
+Stadium Village is a subdistrict of The Cairns Master Plan.
 The area extends from 9000 S. to approximately 9600 S. and from I-15 to just east of State Street.
-The City is preparing a master plan for the area.
-The master plan is intended to provide direction for future infrastructure and development in the area.
-A public hearing is scheduled to be held with the Sandy City Planning Commission at City Hall (10000 S. Centennial Parkway) on June 6, 2019 at approximately 6:15 PM.
-All interested parties are invited to attend.
+The Master Plan is intended to provide a vision for future infrastructure and development in the area.
+The Stadium Village Master Plan was approved by the City Council on June 25, 2019.

 Trails Master Plan - Proposed Amendment